1/30/2026

 A resilient intake system:

 Clerx helps real property law firms handle inbound calls with speed and structure.
 Donna, the AI receptionist, answers calls around the clock, qualifies inquiries, books consultations, and syncs structured intake data directly into the firm’s existing CRM.
+That positioning is reflected on Clerx’s live real-property post.

 We use cookies to ensure you get the best experience on our website.
 For more information, please see our Privacy Policy.